Narnach/path_of_exile_loot_filters/README.md

 A loot filter is rarely finished.
 Below is a list of things I still intend to change.

 * Merge the conditional gem highlighting from my Strict filter into the Leveling filter, and double check the changelog in each filter for other things to merge.
-After that, clear the individual changelogs and give them all a short pointer to this repository.
 * Add initial support for the [filter changes](https://www.pathofexile.com/forum/view-thread/2036673) in patch 3.1 / Abyss League

 ## Attribution